adjust/dev-docs/docs/api/rs-api/authentication.md

 ## Use your API token to authenticate calls

-Once you've got your Adjust API token, you can use it to authenticate your Report Service API calls.
+Once you've got your Adjust API token, you can use it to authenticate your {{ api_name }} calls.
 To do this, pass the token in the `Authorization` request header with your API calls.

 The `Authorization` header uses the following format: {{ token_format }}